mark-eskander/products-analysis-Project/README.md

 3- what time should we display advertisments to maximize sales? <br/>
 # to answer this question I used w approaches : first is Apriori algorithm , second is using counters and combinations
 4- what products are most often sold together
-# to asswer prev. questions
+# to answer prev. questions
 I made EDA to know the data , cleaning & preprocessing and answer the questions by  using visualization